jampzs/jampzs/README.md

 Hi, I'm João Pedro 🇧🇷
 @@A villainous programmer@@

-I'm a software engineer at Techsocial!
+I'm a software engineer at CESAR!
 - 25 years old
 ! 💻 Mostly I work with NodeJS and Python, but also do stuff with PHP and Golang.